OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:14

-When He came ashore, He saw a large crowd, and felt compassion for them and healed their sick.
+When He came ashore, He saw a large crowd, felt compassion for them, and healed their sick.

 ---